Faeq-F/Faeq-F/about/index.md

 My ambition to work in computer science originates from my belief that in an ever-changing society, technology holds the key to connecting the world together and making it an increasingly safer and better place to live in.

-I'll say it bluntly
-Some call it stubbornness - I call it passion.
-You can count on me to always tell you what I mean; only to create the best results for and with you.

 ## My Passion